Michael McFadyen's Scuba Diving - Bare Island Bombora

 Click to enlarge

 The bombora is located due south from this point.
-Snorkel out about 20 metres and then about 20 metres to the south.
-Sink to the bottom and navigate by your compass towards the bombora which is located about 150 to 200 metres from the island (due south as mentioned above).
+Once in the water, swim out about 20 metres and then about 20 metres to the south.
+Sink to the bottom and navigate by your compass towards the south-east till you hit the sand edge.
+Then follow this to the south.
+The bommie is located about 250 metres from the island (due south as mentioned above).
 It should take you about 10 to 15 minutes to reach the bombora.
 You should not linger a bit on the way as you can explore the reef on the way back.
 Once you reach the bombora (really two small bommies), have a look in between the two shallower sections.

 If you have a large tank, you can swim right around the bommie, looking into all the nooks and crannies.
 There are some large overhangs.
 If you only have a small tank or are heavy on your air consumption, you should only examine the front part of the bombora.
 Above the bombora there are normally quite a few huge old man snappers.
 These are giants, the size you will very rarely, if ever, see anywhere else.
 In fact, every time I have dived here I have seen them.
 Worth diving just to see the snappers.
 You will also see huge schools of bream, sweep, luderick and ladder-finned pomfrets.
 You may even see a few very large kingfish (I did in March 2001).